d-maltos/d-maltos/README.md

 ## Hello, I'm Dylan 👋
-- CS graduate from the University of Alaska Fairbanks and Software Engineer at Picogrid
+- CS grad from University of Alaska Fairbanks and Software Engineer at Picogrid
 - Previously interned at the Geographic Information Network of Alaska, Yubico and Alaska Satellite Facility
 - Interested in machine learning, backend, infrastructure and system software engineering